-DWI Defense Strategies For Clients Throughout Bastrop, Fayette, and Colorado County
+DWI Defense Strategies For Clients Throughout Travis County & Austin

 Being arrested for DWI can have serious consequences, including fines and the loss of driving privileges as well as potential imprisonment.
 In most cases, the police will collect various types of evidence, including breath tests, blood tests and field sobriety tests.
 This doesn’t mean, however, that a conviction is inevitable.
 By enlisting the services of an experienced DWI attorney, it is possible to defend against such charges.

 Phil Baker, P.C. has a proven track record of successfully defending clients against DWI charges throughout the state of Texas.
 Whether it’s challenging the accuracy of the DWI tests or discovering potential civil rights violations, our team will work to protect your driving record and achieve the best possible outcome.